 At this point, you can return to the Levels layer and paint on the mask a bit more if needed.

 Duplicate the sky layer (and put its blend mode back to Normal and unclipped it) then mask it.
 This part was the only stage that will take some time.
 You need to zoom in and use a small brush to mask accurately around the clothing and arms.
 But you DON’T need accuracy around the hair, because the previous layer had already taken care of that.
 Important tip)

 (I had the wrong layer selected in this screenshot, sorry.
 Of course I was masking the topmost layer).

-In case you’re not impressed enough yet, slide to the see the before-and-after result below:
+In case you’re not impressed enough yet, check out the before-and-after result:

 See how many strands of hair were lost?
 NONE!
 Isn’t this an awesome method??

-Normally, if you google for tutorials about extracting backgrounds, especially where hair is involved, every result will be some nonsense about the “Refine Edge” feature, or the Pen Tool, or channel extraction.
+Normally, if you google for tutorials about extracting backgrounds, especially where hair is involved, every result will be some nonsense about the "Refine Edge" or "Select & Mask" feature, or the Pen Tool, or channel extraction.
 This method beats those methods almost every time.